cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist-part1.md

 This item is symetric from the previous one: if one of your goal is for others to provide subtypes your domain model, explicitely design for it and document it.

+___

+That's it for now but the subject is far from being exhausted.
+The next part will be more technical with a focus on the scalability and on the mapping in between Ecore and Java.
+In the meantime feel free to give your feedback!